aen1gma/blog/_posts/2025-04-25-how-i-talk-to-ai.md

 There’s so much I want to share about what I’ve learned, but I figured the best place to start is with *how I talk to AI*.
 Or more precisely: how I **think about** talking to AI *before* I even open the chat window.

 Here's the process I use to get in the right headspace and set myself up for the best chance of having a great conversation.

+> Before I prompt, I ask myself:
+> 1. What role do I need it to play?
+> 1. What context does it need?
+> 1. What kind of conversation do I want?

 ## How I actually talk to AI